"..."...? I will explain the spread syntax added in ES2015.

 This is because only the value is copied to the variable spreadArray.

-As a test, if you add "watermelon" to the variable fruits1, it will be reflected in fruits1, but you can also confirm that it is not reflected in the variable spreadArray, where only the value is copied.
+For example, if you add a "watermelon" to the variable fruits1, the change is reflected in fruits1, but not in the variable spreadArray, which only copies the value, as you can see from this.

 Use in objects